Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 ```
 [Out]

 **It seems that several of our expeditions resulted in locations with the same number, ```1```.
-If wanting to see all locations with this amount we can include the ```HAVING``` function.
+If wanting to see all locations with this amount, we can include the ```HAVING``` function.
 With this inclusion we will now see our minutely successful expeditions, which have the lowest fossil count we encountered!**

 | Lived_in      | Fossil_Count |
 |---------------|--------------|